ChrisChasm/prayers/README.md

 License: MIT
 License URI: http://opensource.org/licenses/MIT

 Lets an organization share and update prayer requests via their website.
-This plugin also provides JSON feeds for other services to consume.
+This plugin also provides JSON feeds for other services to consume and requires the [WP REST API](https://wordpress.org/plugins/rest-api/) be installed and activated first.

 ## Description
 Let's an organization share and update prayer requests via their website.
 This plugin also provides JSON feeds for other services to consume.